dauryjey/expense-tracker/README.md

 - Jest: JavaScript testing framework for writing unit and integration tests.
 - Supertest: Super-agent driven library for testing HTTP servers.
 - MongoDB (Future Implementation): NoSQL database for storing expense data.

+## Improvements Left

+- Refactor code for better modularity and maintainability.
+- Implement MongoDB for data persistence.
+- Enhance frontend UI/UX.
+- Add authentication and authorization features.
+- Implement more comprehensive testing.
+- Implement environment variables on the frontend to manage configurations dynamically, such as API endpoints or feature toggles, without hardcoding them.